 On September 29, 2008, McKeesport Industrial Development Authority issued \$10,000,000 aggregate principal of its Tax-Exempt Revenue Note Series A of 2008 on behalf of the University.
-The Series A of 2008 Note was used by the University for the financing of the acquisition of the building and land adjacent to the University's Shadyside campus and its subsequent partial renovation, financing the acquisition of the apartments for student residence adjacent to the University's Shadyside campus, financing various capital facilities existing on the University's Shadyside campus, financing renovations to the University's Eden Hall Farm campus, and payment of all or a portion of the costs incurred in connection with such financing.
-The Series A of 2008 Note bears an interest rate of 4.47%.
+The Series A of 2008 Note was used by the University for the financing of the acquisition of the building and land adjacent to the University's Shadyside Campus and its subsequent partial renovation, financing the acquisition of the apartments for student residence adjacent to the University's Shadyside Campus, financing various capital facilities existing on the University's Shadyside Campus, financing renovations to the University's Eden Hall Campus, and payment of all or a portion of the costs incurred in connection with such financing.
+The Series A of 2008 Note bears an interest rate of 2.89%.
 Interest payments are required monthly.
 Principal payments are required monthly, with the first payment due on August 1, 2024, and the final payment due on January 1, 2033.

-Interest expense on the Series A of 2008 Notes for the years ended June 30, 2014 and 2013 was \$447,000.
+Interest expense on the Series A of 2008 Notes for the years ended June 30, 2015 and 2014 was \$370,194 and \$447,000, respectively.